Tree-Embedded Bayesian Factor Models for Multidimensional Categorical Distributions: Tree-Embedded Factor Models for Categorical Distributions

 \subsection{Logistic-tree decomposition of grouped data}

-In this section, we describe a tree-based decomposition of grouped data, which serves as the foundation for the proposed factor model and its spatial extension.

 Let $\Omega$ denote the collection of all finite categories under consideration.
-The elements of $\Omega$ may be indexed by multiple features; for example, in population data each category may correspond to a specific combination of gender and age group.
-We assume that a dyadic tree-partition structure $T$ is constructed over the categories in $\Omega$.
+The elements of $\Omega$ may be indexed by multiple features.
+For example, in population data $\Omega$ is multi-dimensional and indexed by discrete characteristics, such as gender and age.
+We assume that we have a recursive tree-partition structure $T$ that is constructed over the categories in $\Omega$.
+In our analysis, we focus particularly on a dyadic tree, namely, a recursive partition in which each node is split into two child nodes, following the common specifications in the Bayesian tree-based models \citep{chipman1998bayesian, chipman2010bart}.
 An illustrative example is provided in Figure~\ref{fig: christmas tree}, where the tree is defined for two-dimensional categories.
-In some settings a natural tree structure is available (e.g., phylogenetic trees for microbiome data \citep{wang2021microbiome}), whereas in many applications it is necessary to construct a data-adaptive tree.
-Details of tree construction are provided in Section~\ref{sec: tree construction}.
+In some situations, a natural candidate for a tree structure is available (e.g., phylogenetic trees for microbiome data \citep{wang2026tree}), whereas in many applications an appropriate algorithm is required to construct a tree to allow analysis.
+We defer a discussion of the details of tree construction until Section~\ref{sec: tree construction} and in the following discussion assume that the tree $T$ is available and fixed.

-The tree $T$ induces a collection of leaf (external) nodes and internal nodes, denoted by $\mathcal{L}(T)$ and $\mathcal{N}(T)$, respectively.
-To denote the nodes of the tree, we adopt the recursive expression following the literature on the \Polya tree process \citep{soriano2017probabilistic, awaya2024hidden}; A generic node in the tree is denoted by $A$, and if $A \in \mathcal{N}(T)$, it is partitioned into two child nodes, denoted by $A_l$ and $A_r$.
+Given the tree $T$, we can define a collection of leaf (external) nodes and non-leaf (internal) nodes, denoted by $\mathcal{L}(T)$ and $\mathcal{N}(T)$, respectively.
+To denote the nodes of the tree, we adopt the recursive expression following the literature on the \Polya tree process \citep{soriano2017probabilistic, awaya2024hidden}.
+A generic node in the tree is denoted by $A$, and if $A \in \mathcal{N}(T)$, it is partitioned into two child nodes, denoted by $A_l$ and $A_r$.
 We let the number of internal nodes be denoted by $N$, resulting in $N+1$ categories in total.

-Suppose $P$ is a discrete distribution defined on the categories in $\Omega$.
+We can define a discrete measure (distribution) on the categories in $\Omega$, and this distribution is denoted by $P$.
 Throughout the discussion, we focus on the collection of discrete distributions with positive masses, namely,

-A key property of distributions defined along a tree partition is that, as shown in the literature on the P\'olya tree process (e.g., \citep{lavine1992some, hanson2006inference}), the distribution is uniquely characterized by conditional probabilities defined on the internal nodes:
+A key property of distributions defined along a tree partition is that the distribution is uniquely characterized by conditional probabilities defined on the internal nodes: